Therapy

 How does this impact couples?

-In couples, relational trauma often shows up as challenges related to attachment such as fear of abandonment, difficulty expressing needs, or emotional withdrawal.
+In couples, relational trauma often shows up as challenges related to attachment such as fear of abandonment or a fear of intimacy, difficulty expressing needs, or emotional withdrawal.
 These patterns can create cycles of misunderstanding, emotional distance, or reactivity that undermine connection.
 You and your partner may find yourselves locked in attachment dynamics that unconsciously re-create early or familial dynamics.

 This can look like a couple where both partners grew up feeling emotionally neglected and may now struggle to trust that their needs will be met.
 As a result, one partner may avoid vulnerability and choose self-reliance while the other partner may seek constant validation and become hypervigilant to perceived or real threats to emotional safety.
 This dynamic of one partner’s stance as avoidant and the other as anxious, can leave both feeling misunderstood, emotionally disconnected, and stuck in a cycle where their attempts to protect themselves inadvertently push the other further away.